 Integrated Thermal Management Systems in Modern Electric Vehicles

-Overview of Unified Thermal Regulation
+Thermal Regulation Overview

 In the era of internal combustion, thermal management was largely about shedding waste heat.
 In modern electric vehicles (EVs), heat is a precious resource that must be moved, stored, and repurposed.
 An Integrated Thermal Management System (ITMS) serves as the "circulatory system" of the car, connecting the battery pack, the electric motors, the power electronics, and the cabin HVAC through a complex network of valves, pumps, and heat exchangers.